veronica320/Zeroshot-Event-Extraction/README.md

 One you download the corpora, place them under `data/`, so the complete paths look like `data/LDC2006T06` and `data/LDC2015E29`.

 ### Pretrained Models
 - Pretrained Textual Entailment (TE) model: [coming](https://huggingface.co/veronica320/TE-for-event-extraction)
 - Pretrained Question Answering (QA) model: [coming](https://huggingface.co/veronica320/QA-for-event-extraction)

 ## Repository structure

 * `data/`: The data directory.
+    * `LDC2006T06/`: The ACE corpus.
+    * `LDC2015E29/`: The ERE corpus.
-    * `ACE_oneie/`: The English ACE data converted to the OneIE format.
-Specifically, `en/event_only/{train|dev|test}.event.json` are the 3 files for event data only.
+    * `ACE_converted/`: The preprocessed ACE corpus.
+Specifically, `{train|dev|test}.event.json` will be the 3 files relevant to event extraction only.
-    * `srl_input/`: The input sentences for SRL.
+    * `ERE_converted/`: The preprocessed ERE corpus.
+Specifically, `all.event.json` will be the file elevant to event extraction only.
-    * `srl_output/`: The output after runnign SRL.
+    * `srl_output/`: The output of running SRL on the preprocessed ACE/ERE.
 The event extraction model loads SRL outputs from this directory when making predictions.
-    * `boolq/`: The BoolQ data (for training Yes/No QA models).
+    * `splits`: The train/dev/test splits from OneIE.
 * `output_dir/`: The folder that saves the event extraction predictions.
 * `output_model_dir/`: The folder that saves various finetuned QA/TE models.
 * `source/`: The source codes.
 	* `config/`: Model configuration files.
 A specific README is included within.
+	* `prepreocessing/`: Preprocessing scripts for ACE and ERE data.
 	* `lexicon/`: Stores various txt files.
 		* `probes/`: The "probe" files.
 Each file contains a set of probes (i.e. hypothese templates / question templates).
 Each file name is in the format of `{arg|trg}_{te|qa}_probes_{setting}.txt`.
 The most recently developed (and the best performing) ones are `trg_te_probes_topical.txt` and `arg_te_probes_manual.txt`.
 		* `anno_guideline_examples`: The example sentences from the annotation guideline.